mekty2012/Deep-Learning-Theory/Infinite Network Repository.md

 <https://arxiv.org/abs/2112.03567>

-Contribute to the theoretical understanding of square loss in classification by how it performs for overparameterized neural networks int eh NTK regime.
+Contribute to the theoretical understanding of square loss in classification by how it performs for overparameterized neural networks in the NTK regime.
 When non-separational case, fast convergence rate is established for both misclassification rate and calibration error, and separation case exponentially fast rate.
 Also prove lower bounded margin.

 ## On Lazy Training in Differentiable Programming